Minhaz00/Docker-Docs/Chapter 09/2. Docker Compose File with Services, Networks, and Volumes/README.md

 The `counter-net` network facilitates communication between the `web-fe` and `redis` services.
 Additionally, the `counter-vol` volume provides persistent storage for the `web-fe` service.

+It’s also worth knowing that Compose builds `networks` and `volumes` before deploying `services`.
+This makes sense, as networks and volumes are lower-level infrastructure objects that are consumed by services (containers).

 ## Step 5: Deploy the Application

 With all the files in place, you can now deploy the application using Docker Compose.
 Run the following command from the `multi-container` directory: